nfdi4plants/nfdi4plants.github.io/src/content/docs/landings/landing_knowledgebase.md

 ---
 layout: landing
-title: kb landing page
-add sidebar: sidebars\mainSidebar.md
+title: Welcome to the DataPLANT knowledge base add toc: false add sidebar: sidebars\mainSidebar.md
 ---

-Welcome to the DataPLANT Knowledgebase.
 In the section fundamentals, we will provide...
 Here we will be providing articles on...

-> Note.
-Our knwoledgebase is
+> Note, our knowledge base is continuously updated to represent the current developments within DataPLANT.

-- Fundamentals of FAIR research data mangement (RDM)
+- Fundamentals of FAIR research data management (RDM)
 - Integration with DataPLANT
   - how we integrate RDM in DataPLANT
 - Training materials
   - Quickstart (how to use DataPLANT tools)
   - How-to (do other things related)